 If the Title IX Coordinator determines an investigation is necessary and appropriate, the investigation will normally begin within 5 business days, unless unusual or complex circumstances exist.
-(See below, under Formal ResolutionProcess, for details of what is involved in an investigation).
 The investigation will be timely and impartial.
 Barring unforeseen circumstances, the investigation will be completed, including any formal proceedings that occur, within 60 calendar days from the time a formal complaint is initiated.
 If the investigation extends beyond 60 calendar days, the College will explain the reason for the delay to both parties and keep them apprised of the modified timeline.
 At the conclusion of the investigation and proceedings (if any), written notification about the outcome of the investigation and any appeal will be delivered concurrently to the Reporting Party, the Responding Party and any appropriate College officials.